 The Mitigated Negative Declaration prepared for this project reflects the City's independent judgment and analysis.
-The Planning Commission finds that, with implementation of the above-referenced mitigation measure which is hereby included as a condition of approval, there is no substantial evidence that the project would have a significant impact on the environment and finds the Initial Study and Mitigated Negative Declaration adequate and complete.
+The Planning Commission finds that, with implementation of the above-referenced measure which is hereby included as a condition of approval, there is no substantial evidence that the project would have a significant impact on the environment and finds the Initial Study and Mitigated Negative Declaration adequate and complete.
 The Planning Commission hereby adopts the Mitigated Negative Declaration.
+The record of proceedings for this MND are maintained in the Hermosa Beach Community Development Department 1315 Valley Drive, Hermosa Beach CA 90254.